 - Everything is now ready to assign resources.

 I spent about five minutes setting up the automated actions I put in place to make this process run on its own.
 With Smartsheet performing the above tasks on my behalf, I save an hour of manual effort every day.

 What Can Automation Do for You?

 How much time do you spend emailing, calling, or chatting back and forth with your customers, employees, and coworkers?
 How many administrative steps do you deal with on a daily basis that could be automated?
 Collecting data, requesting updates, requesting approvals, and notifying stakeholders can all be automated with Smartsheet, so I hope you have an idea what you would do with the extra hour — or more — you get back each day.

 As for me, I’ll be sleeping on my next red eye.
 Don’t tell my boss...

 Want to learn more?
-Watch this webinar recording to find out how I set things up.
+Watch this video to find out more about automated workflows.